altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Yes."<br/>

-Regis took some water from Clarisse to wet his throat.
+Regis took some water from Clarisse to wet his throat.<br/>

 It seemed to be absorbed like dry sand, making Regis realize how much he needed this.
-It might be because he was coughing earlier, his throat was sore.
+It might be because he was coughing earlier, his throat was sore.<br/>

-Clarisse took away the candle stand, which was the only light source in the room.
+Clarisse took away the candle stand, which was the only light source in the room.<br/>

 "Please rest well until morning."<br/>